LarrySnyder/stockpyl/docs/getting_started/overview/overview_meio.rst

 		...		sim_rand_seed=42
 		...	)
 		>>> best_S
-		{1: 7, 2: 6, 3: 10}
+		{1: 7, 2: 5, 3: 11}
 		>>> best_cost
-		65.0337132520378
+		47.994095842987605

-This solution is not good—it is 36.4% worse than the optimal solution—even though we stacked the deck by giving the function a pretty narrow range of base-stock levels to test.
-The solution would improve if we used more simulation trials and more periods per trial, but then the execution would be even slower.
+This solution is quite good—it is only 0.7% worse than the optimal solution—although we stacked the deck by giving the function a pretty narrow range of base-stock levels to test.
+For a fairer experiment, we would test a broader range of base-stock levels, but then the execution would be even slower.

 Alternately, we can provide an objective function.
 This is more accurate and faster than